-Catskill, NY - April 14, 2025 - The Thomas Cole National Historic Site announced today that a new exhibition - ON TREES: Georgia O'Keeffe and Thomas Cole - will open on June 21, 2025.
-The exhibition will explore how Thomas Cole (1801-1848) depicted trees in the year of his transformational first visit to Catskill, NY (1825) and how Georgia O'Keeffe (1887-1986) did so in her pivotal first visit to New Mexico a century later (1929).
+Catskill, NY - June 23, 2025 - The Thomas Cole National Historic Site announced today the opening of a new exhibition - ON TREES: Georgia O'Keeffe and Thomas Cole.
+The exhibition explores how Thomas Cole (1801-1848) depicted trees in the year of his transformational first visit to Catskill, NY (1825) and how Georgia O'Keeffe (1887-1986) did so in her pivotal first visit to New Mexico a century later (1929).

-The exhibition will be built around two, stunning, American landscape oil paintings that have never been displayed together before:
+The exhibition is built around two, stunning, American landscape oil paintings that have never been displayed together before: